How do you measure your online store’s success? Do you typically focus on things like sales and revenue?

 To use RFM to organize your customers, you’ll need to grab three pieces of data about every individual customer: the date of their most recent transaction, the number of transactions they’ve made within a consistent time frame (a year will work best), and the total amount they’ve spent during that same timeframe.

 If you own a Shopify store, you’ll be able to find all of this data in the Reports section of your Admin.

-Head to Reports and click "Sales by Customer Name".
-You'll be able to find data like order count and total sales for every customer here.
+Head to Reports and click Sales by Customer Name.
+You'll be able to find data like order count and total sales for every customer.

-For RFM calculations, each of these variables needs to given a scale.
+For RFM calculations, each of these variables needs to be given a scale.
 The simplest way is to use a scale of 1 to 3.
 This might seem a bit confusing, but don’t worry, it’s not as complicated as it looks.
-Remember: This scale is just a way to help you visualize which groups of customers are most valuable.
+Remember: this scale is just a way to help you visualize which groups of customers are most valuable.

-You’ll be assigning your customer’s recency, frequency, and monetary value each a value on your scale of 1 to 3.
+You’ll be assigning a value of 1 to 3 for each your customers’ recency, frequency, and monetary value.
 Think of these three values as categories: 1 being the least valuable, 2 being somewhat valuable, and 3 being the most valuable.